jsd4026/tableland-partners-copilot/docs/conversation-0-prompt.md

 FIRST: Retrieve the Tableland Copilot Guide using the Guide Retrieval Protocol in your Project Instructions.
 Confirm silently that you have the Guide loaded before proceeding.

 If the Guide retrieval fails AND no Implementation Guide exists in Project Files, tell the user:
-"I need the Tableland Copilot Guide to proceed.
-Please upload the Complete_Implementation_Guide file to your Project Files, or check your internet connection and start a new conversation."
+""I need the Tableland Copilot Guide to proceed.
+Please upload Guide.md to your Project Files, or check your internet connection and start a new conversation."

 THEN: Begin discovery.